 Goldrush Doctors at Ballarat by Keith Macrae Bowden, 1977.
 AR 610.92

 Sovereign Remedies A history of Ballarat Base Hospital 1850s to 1890s, HYSLOP Anthea, Allen & Unwin, Sydney

 The Star, Ballarat, Saturday 19th July 1856, Page 1, Column 4

 A CORRECT LIST of the legally qualified Medical Practioners and Members of the Ballarat Medico-Chirurgical Society, residing and practising in the district of Ballarat: (30 listed) By order James Stewart, Honorary Secretary

 Ballarat Mental Asylum

-The Ballarat Industrial School/Reformatory building in Gillies Street was first used as a home for the mentally ill in 1877.
-It was the same double-storey brick building which reopened on the existing site in 1893 as the Ballarat Asylum.
+After ten years of operation (1869-1879) the Ballarat Industrial School building in Gillies Street became the Reformatory for Boys for another 14 years.
+It was the same double-storey brick building which reopened on the existing site in 1893 as the Ballarat Asylum to house the mentally ill.
 The first patient from the Ararat Asylum was received in May of that year.
 In the next few months further admissions from Kew, Yarra Bend and Ararat added to the patient list so that by the end of May 1893 the Asylum housed 211 patients, 125 males and 86 females.
 It became known as the Ballarat Mental Hospital then in 1969 as Lakeside Hospital because it is a short walk through the Botanical Gardens to the foreshore of Lake Wendouree.
 In the 1990s the hospital land was subdivided for a housing estate known as Lake Gardens.
 The original main building still exists in the centre of the development.

 The Ballarat Mental Asylum 1893-1997 from opening to closure by Rod Sharp, 2013.
 Available in the Australiana Research Room at the Ballarat Library.